-Cutie Stix Cut and Create Station
+Cutie Stix Cut & Create Station

 So what’s so special about Cutie Stix?
-Cutie Stix are a craft toy that is used to make bracelets, necklaces, keychains, nail art, customise your phone case and much much more.
+Cutie Stix is a craft toy that is used to make bracelets, necklaces, keychains, nail art, customise your phone case and much much more.
 Our kids love crafting, so I knew it would be a winner in our house.

-In the box comes a Cutie Stix storage station, a Cutie Cutter, a Cutie Corer, a threading station, 2 Mighty Stix, 6 Teeny Stix and 10 Cutie Stix.
+In the box comes a Cutie Stix storage station, a Cutie Cutter, a Cutie Corer, a threading station, 2 Mighty Stix, 6 Teeny Stix, and 10 Cutie Stix.

 Cutie Stix Bracelets

 I think that the first craft most kids will make with this kit will be a bracelet.
 This is simply made by cutting thick sticks of the sticks of your choice.
 Next you need to core a hole through the centre with the Cutie Corer.
 You can core through the centre like a donut or through the side to preserve the face of the slices.

 These are then threaded onto the threading station.
 The kit comes with 2 coloured elastic threads to choose from.
 Simply cut a length of around 150mm and attach a bracelet clip on to one end.
 Slide the loose thread into the threader.
 Slide the “beads” off the threader and finish with the other half of the bracelet clip.
 Simple as that.

 Cutie Stix Earrings